 My body told me it wanted to exercise and then it wanted to be cozy.
-My heart told me it wanted to talk to God.
+My heart told me it wanted to introspect.
 And my brain told me it just didn’t want to feel locked into or obligated to a plan.
 So that’s what I did!
 And you know what?
 I’m so glad I did.
 My body felt great after yoga and it felt even better in the sweats I changed into after.
 I felt so relaxed.
-My heart journaled away to God and I got some pretty cool spiritual insight I could ramble on about but won’t right now.
-And my brain felt a ton more at east just knowing it didn’t have to keep up with goals of what I wanted to accomplish that day.
+My heart journaled away and I got some pretty cool insight I could ramble on about but won’t right now.
+And my brain felt a ton more at east just knowing it didn’t have to keep up with a bunch of goals of what I wanted to accomplish that day.
 It was therapeutic.

 This imagery came to me the other day.
 I think a lot of people have a similar childhood story of a stray cat or dog that came around, one they absolutely fell in love with and began to plan their whole future around, and then their parents unreasonably forbid them to feed the animal because “it will keep coming back.”
 (Uhhh, that’s the point!!!)

-Now, if you have a soft heart and can’t bear to think of turning a hungry animal away even in an analogy, you can think of it as a stray animal that’s super mean and will try to eat your children while they’re still alive, or you can reassure yourself that your neighbor down the street has been looking for just the animal and will take the stray in and love it forever, better than you ever could.
+Now, if you have a soft heart and can’t bear to think of turning a hungry animal away even in an analogy, you can think of it as a stray animal that’s possessed by Satan and will try to eat your children alive.

 Either way, just remind yourself, if you feed it, it will come back.
 That’s what they do!
 So send it away.
 It might stay for a while whining and begging but eventually it will leave if you don’t feed it.